john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/the_post_mortem.md

 > What did I learn?

+## Linux

+It is time to dig deeper.

+#### File Copying - cp vs dd

+I have been using `cp` to copy files for so long I no longer think about what it is doing.
+But I / we can't use `cp` to overwrite a hard drive with a disk image.
+This is because the `cp` tool has to work *within* a filesystem.
+For disk image creation I used `dd`, which allowed me to overwrite the partition tables and filesystem with a disk image.

 ## Open Source Projects

+### InfoSec Projects

-> It would be cool to contribute to an open source NetSec or pen testing project.
+> It would be cool to contribute to an open source InfoSec or Pen Testing project.

 GitHub keeps a list of popular security projects [here](https://github.com/showcases/security?s=stars).